 Project managers have a lot of responsibilities.
 It’s their job to ensure projects succeed on time and in a budget.
-It’s a job that requires managing a lot of moving parts, making project decisions in advance and on the fly.
-It’s this shapeshifting nature of projects that means that, even with all the resources and time in the world, projects can still fail or not live up to expectations if resources aren’t utilized properly.
+It’s a job that requires taking into account a lot of moving parts, making project decisions in advance and on the fly.
+It’s this shapeshifting nature of projects that means that, even with the best team and all the resources and time in the world, projects can still fail or not live up to expectations if resources aren’t utilized properly.

 These processes might sound similar, but they have some slight and important differences:

 Both processes are key to achieving project success, however resource utilization is often undervalued.
 Creating a robust framework for assessing the conditions of existing resources might seem complicated, but with the right tools it can be easy.
 Once you’ve decided on the budget and resources available, and the metrics you want to use to measure efficiency, you can implement resource management into your projects.